haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 good looking font's, color themes etc.

 The Gnu/Linux Console based Vim has some limitation to show good font's and colors.
-So you have to using GTK version of the Vim(Gvim).
+So you have to use GTK version of the Vim(Gvim).
 Gvim gives you all the super looking features to your Vim.
 Just take a look at my konsole based Vim and Gvim screen shots.